 IP-750.
 Medical Humanities Research.
 In this course, students create an 'independent study' project and participate in an online community of interprofessional learners.
 Students will draw on their enthusiasm for the arts, humanities, or social sciences to investigate health and healthcare from new prespectives.
 Because of it's flexible design, this course is prefect for distance-education students or students completing away rotations as well as for on-campus students.
 2 - 2.5 s.h.
 Fall and Spring.

 IP-752.
 Interprofessional Independent Studies.
-This course promotes students' interprofessional collaborative competencies through focused study on a topic of professional relevance in health care (i.e. research, patient care, administration, community health, etc.) Under direction from the course director, the student will engage in directed readings, interviews with other professions and an interprofessional teamwork project.
+This course promotes students' interprofessional collaborative competencies through focused study on a topic of professional relevance in health are (i.e., research, patient care, administration, community health, etc.).
+Under direction from the course director, the student will engage in directed readings, interviews with other professions and an interprofessional teamwork project.
 Students will reflect upon their learning through written reports.
-2 - 2.5 s.h.
-Fall and Spring.
+1 s.h.
+Fall.

 IP-754.
 Fundamentals of TeamSTEPPS®.
 This course introduces the participant to the TeamSTEPPS® Fundamentals course.
 TeamSTEPPS® is an evidence-based comprehensive teamwork training system designed to improve quality and safety in healthcare and is rooted in over three decades of research in high-stress, high-risk industries such as military aviation.
 The Fundamentals course is designed for direct patient caregivers and includes tools and strategies specifically designed to improved communications and team-driven outcomes.
 In addition, the participant will be trained to be a reliable rater of team performance using the TeamSTEPPS® Team Performance Observation Tool. s.h.
 1-3